|Lord Raglan Pub, EC1||Dates And Bookings|

 This truly atmospheric haunted London walk explores the hidden and ghostly places of the city as darkness falls.

-It begins in an atmospheric little graveyard where you will stand alongside an ancient tomb as Richard sets the mood for the ghost walk ahead.
+The Hidden Horrors Ghost Walk begins in an atmospheric little graveyard where you will stand alongside an ancient tomb as Richard sets the mood for the ghost walk ahead.

 Introductions over, Richard will tell you the story of the "She Wolf of France" and how her flickering shade has been seen drifting amongst the tombstones of the very graveyard in which you are standing.